TianYu-00/RPi4_SomeUsefulStuff/DockerPortainer/DockerPortainer.md

 ```

-this script puts portainer on port 9000. static ip followed by port
+this script puts portainer on port 9000. static ip followed by port.
+Use that to go to local portainer site.
 example:
 ```
 xxx.xxx.xxx.xxx:9000